 Bizarrely Simple Takedown

-The Department of Homeland Security was able to gain crucial information on several child pornography website users without resorting to highly specialized methods, such as deploying special exploits or new techniques.
+The Department of Homeland Security was able to gain crucial information on several child exploitation website users without resorting to highly specialized methods, such as deploying special exploits or new techniques.

 File sharing websites are notoriously known for attracting the attention of federal agencies.